CERTCC/Vultron/docs/howto/general_implementation.md

 !!! note ""

-    Vultron MPCVD Protocol Implementations MAY use encryption to protect sensitive data at rest.
+    Vultron Protocol Implementations MAY use encryption to protect sensitive data at rest.